-She recently curated Picture Us: Northeast Nebraska in Photos & a Century of the Camera (2018), and Dress Code: Frills, Fashion, and Function in Northeast Nebraska (2018) at EVM; has contributed exhibition material to a number of shows, such as Christo and Jeanne-Claude: The Tom Golden Collection (Tyler Museum of Art, 2016), Embracing Diverse Voices: 90 Years of African-American Art (Tyler Museum of Art, 2016), and Miguel Covarrubias: Culture and Caricature (San Antonio Museum of Art, 2015); and recently presented her paper, Into the Woods and Up the Tower: Denis Before 1895 and the Iconography of Maurice Maeterlinck’s Marionette Dramas, at the 2018 Midwest Art History Society Annual Conference's "19th-century Art Across Media" session.
-Cox's diverse museum experience includes collection management, curating, programming development, exhibition planning and design, installation, grant-writing, graphic design and marketing, and administrative museum operations.
-She is the 2017 recipient of the East Texas Communities Foundation Arts Excellence Award.
-Cox holds a BA in Art History from the University of Texas at Tyler and is currently completing her thesis in fulfillment of her MA in Art History from UT Tyler.
-Cox's thesis research centers on the reinterpretation of sacred iconography in the work of Margaret and Frances Macdonald.
+Jo Cox recently curated Nebraska Rocks: A Mid-Century Music Scene (2019), featuring the Nebraska Music Hall of Fame; Uncommon Objects: New Acquisitions (2019); Picture Us: Northeast Nebraska in Photos & a Century of the Camera (2018); and Dress Code: Frills, Fashion, and Function (2018) at Elkhorn Valley Museum.
+She's contributed exhibition material to a number of shows, such as Christo and Jeanne-Claude: The Tom Golden Collection (Tyler Museum of Art, 2016), Embracing Diverse Voices: 90 Years of African-American Art (Tyler Museum of Art, 2016), and Ansel Adams: Early Works (Tyler Museum of Art, 2015), and recently presented her paper, Into the Woods and Up the Tower: Denis Before 1895 and the Iconography of Maurice Maeterlinck’s Marionette Dramas, at the 2018 Midwest Art History Society Annual Conference's "19th-century Art Across Media" session.
+She will be presenting her paper The Bitten Breast: Lady Fiammetta in the High Renaissance at the 2020 New College Conference on Medieval and Renaissance Studies in March 2020.